jaebradley/nba-daily-fantasy-points-calculator/README.md

 ## Usage

-To use the calculator program,
+To use the calculator program

 1. Checkout the repository
 2. Execute the following command in a terminal program (assumes the current directory is the project directory)